Why Do These Mannequins Looks So Sad?

-Mannequins are supposed to show you what clothes look like on the body, but not what you look like in the darkest part of your soul.
-However, that's exactly what's happening at UK clothing chain River Island, where one writer named Sarah Griff noticed a weird trend.
+In theory, mannequins are meant to show you what clothes look like on a body to encourage you to purchase them — not to reflect back what you look like in the darkest part of your soul.
+However, that's exactly what appears to be happening at UK clothing chain River Island.

+Sarah Griff, a writer based out of Ireland, noticed there was something off about the mannequins at the fast-fashion retailer.
+Naturally, she tweeted about it.

+Sarah Griff, a writer based out of Ireland, noticed there was something off about the mannequins at the fast-fashion retailer.
+Naturally, she tweeted about it.

 the river island mannequins look like they're hungover in the shower thinking about their life choices. u ok hun pic.twitter.com/OnWYg39O0z— Griffskiing Accident (@griffski) October 24, 2016

-"The river island mannequins look like they're hungover in the shower thinking about their life choices," she commented, adding, "u ok hun."
+"The river island mannequins look like they're hungover in the shower thinking about their life choices," she commented.
+"U ok hun."

-It is out of character for mannequins, who are usually positioned upright and glamorous around stores.
-Instead, these particular specimens are sitting down, holding their knees to their chests, looking deep in thought.
-Whatever's happening, they're definitely having a hard time.
+This arrangement is a bit out of character for retail mannequins, which are usually positioned upright and glamorous around brick-and-mortar stores.
+These particular specimens, however, look deep in thought (or regret?), holding their knees to their chests.
+Whatever's happening inside their plastic shells, it definitely seems like they're having a hard time.

-Griff isn't the only one who's noticed the mannequins' odd demeanours.
-Dazed reports that other shoppers have described them as “goth,” “depressed,” and “hungover.”
+Griff isn't the only one who's noticed the mannequins' odd demeanors: Dazed reports that other shoppers have described them as “goth,” “depressed,” and “hungover.”

-The BBC even reached out to the chain asking about their mannequins.
-"River Island likes to keep the shopping experience interesting, fresh and different for our customers - with distinctive in store displays, which we change and update regularly," the store replied.
+The BBC even reached out to River Island to check in on their mannequins.
+"River Island likes to keep the shopping experience interesting, fresh and different for our customers, with distinctive in store displays, which we change and update regularly," the store said in a statement.
 "We always welcome customer feedback and aim to reflect their views in our stores."

 They should probably check Twitter.

-It is out of character for mannequins, who are usually positioned upright and glamorous around stores.
-Instead, these particular specimens are sitting down, holding their knees to their chests, looking deep in thought.
-Whatever's happening, they're definitely having a hard time.
+This arrangement is a bit out of character for retail mannequins, which are usually positioned upright and glamorous around brick-and-mortar stores.
+These particular specimens, however, look deep in thought (or regret?), holding their knees to their chests.
+Whatever's happening inside their plastic shells, it definitely seems like they're having a hard time.

-Griff isn't the only one who's noticed the mannequins' odd demeanours.
-Dazed reports that other shoppers have described them as “goth,” “depressed,” and “hungover.”
+Griff isn't the only one who's noticed the mannequins' odd demeanors: Dazed reports that other shoppers have described them as “goth,” “depressed,” and “hungover.”

-The BBC even reached out to the chain asking about their mannequins.
-"River Island likes to keep the shopping experience interesting, fresh and different for our customers - with distinctive in store displays, which we change and update regularly," the store replied.
+The BBC even reached out to River Island to check in on their mannequins.
+"River Island likes to keep the shopping experience interesting, fresh and different for our customers, with distinctive in store displays, which we change and update regularly," the store said in a statement.
 "We always welcome customer feedback and aim to reflect their views in our stores."

 They should probably check Twitter.